 Assuming Delhi as the starting point, the entire journey will cost you about Rs.
 1000 to Rs.
 1200 as Bus fare.
 Delhi to Rishikesh is about Rs.
 500 per person depending on the type of Bus (Volvo will cost more).
 Rishikesh to Uttarkashi will cost you about Rs.
 300 and then another Rs.
 200 for Uttarkashi to Gangotri.

-How to reach Gangotri by Shared Taxi
+How to reach Gangotri Taxi

 Shared taxis are available on the route above from both Rishikesh and Uttarkashi.
-The benefit with shared cabs is that they ply in the latter half of the day as well.
+The benefit of shared cabs is that they ply in the latter half of the day as well.
 So if you missed the Bus, you can always look for a shared cab.
 Travel time will be about the same but fares of shared taxis could be slightly more.
 You can also get shared cabs for Uttarkashi directly from Dehradun as well.

 Also Read: How to Plan a Trip to Lansdowne